danielnatai/WebApp_Dev/README.md

-Development
-In this repository, many of development practices and projects from different technologies will be loaded, tracked and changed.
+In this repository, many of development practices and projects will be loaded, tracked and changed.
 It is for learning purposes